I’m going to be honest, a black man writing about a 1950’s Cleaning Schedule seems…

 This led me to do some research on how many calories one burns by standing or doing chores around the house and what I found is that in the 1950’s, women had some wild cleaning schedules.

 I’m not going to pretend to understand any of the history, stereotypes, and other nuances of that time period, so I won’t fake the funk with you.
+All I want to show you is the typical cleaning schedule of a housewife in the 1950’s.

-- Open up the blinds and windows
+- Open up the curtains and blinds

-- Make and serve breakfast
+- Make and serve the family breakfast

-- Clean up breakfast
+- Clean up breakfast (meaning clean up after everyone since they don’t!)

-- Shower, do hair and make-up, get dressed
+- Shower, do hair, make-up, and get dressed

-- Tidy the bedroom, including light dusting
+- Tidy the bedroom which includes dusting and vacuuming

 - Hang up any clothes that may be about or ensure dirty ones are in the hamper